-In July 2021, we executed a License Agreement with Arbormentis, LLC which gives us the development and commercial rights to a novel psilocybin and derivate program.
-Under the terms of the agreement, we paid Arbormentis, LLC an up-front fee of \$12.7 million consisting of a mix of cash and warrants to purchase the Company's common stock, in addition to potential milestone payments totaling up to approximately \$160 million related to pre-specified development and commercialization milestones.
+On July 16, 2021, the Company entered into a License Agreement with Arbormentis, LLC, a privately held Delaware limited liability company, by which the Company acquired development and commercial rights to a novel psilocybin and derivate program from Arbormentis, LLC, worldwide excluding the countries of Asia.
+The Company will collaborate with Arbormentis, LLC on the development of new therapies targeting neurological and psychiatric disorders, leveraging Arbormentis' understanding of neuroplasticity, and focusing on this emerging new class of drugs targeting the neuroplastogen mechanism of action.
+Under the terms of the License Agreement, the Company paid Arbormentis, LLC an up-front fee of \$12.7 million, consisting of a mix of cash and warrants to purchase the Company's common stock, in addition to potential milestone payments totaling up to approximately \$160 million related to pre-specified development and commercialization milestones.
 Arbormentis, LLC is also eligible to receive a low single digit percentage royalty on net sales of any commercialized therapy resulting from this agreement.
-The license agreement is terminable by us but is perpetual and not terminable by the licensor absent material breach of its terms by us.
-We will collaborate with Arbormentis, LLC on the development of new therapies targeting neurological, psychiatric and metabolic disorders.
-We will leverage Arbormentis' understanding of neuroplasticity, and focusing on this emerging new class of drugs targeting the neuroplastogen mechanism of action.
-Importantly, neuroplasticity also plays a key role in the activity of REL-1017, Relmada's lead program.
-Dr. Paolo Manfredi, our Acting Chief Scientific Officer and co-inventor of REL-1017, and Dr. Marco Pappagallo, Safety/Adjudication Officer, are among the scientists affiliated with Arbormentis, LLC.
+The license agreement is terminable by the Company but is perpetual and not terminable by the licensor absent material breach of its terms by us.